Phoebe A. Hearst Museum of Anthropology

 The Museum is positioning itself to make its world-renowned collections accessible to students, researchers, and the many diverse communities of California.

-Five new funds will help the Hearst achieve these goals:
+These funds will help the Hearst achieve these goals:

 Now Dig This!
 The Koret Matching Challenge Fund